-Mr P's SIPP application was dated 14 November 2011.
-It seems to have been received by Options sometime between then and 17 November 2011 when it established Mr P's SIPP.
-Although this was before the above alert had been issued, Options could and should have been aware of 1 Stop Financial Services' business model and the implications of that model for its SIPP members.
-It meant these members were apparently choosing to invest in unregulated high risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to the investment.
+Mr N's SIPP application was dated 2 April 2013.
+It seems to have been received by Options sometime between then and 9 April 2013 when it established Mr N's SIPP.
+This was after the above alert had been issued and Options ought to have been aware of that alert by the time of Mr N's application.
+But even if it was not, it should as I have said been aware of 1 Stop Financial Services' business model and the implications of that model for its SIPP members.
+It meant its members were apparently choosing to invest in unregulated high risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to the investment.

-Clearly Options could not have known before Mr P's application that the owners of 1 Stop Financial Services would, in 2014, be fined and banned for their work in relation to SIPPs.
+Clearly Options could not have known before Mr N's application that the owners of 1 Stop Financial Services would, in 2014, be fined and banned for their work in relation to SIPPs.
 But what it could and should have known was that the IFA Cape Verde4 Life said it was involved with was giving no advice on the suitability of the unregulated investment for Cape Verde4 Life's clients.
 1 Stop Financial Services had been operating its business model since before Cape Verde4 Life first became an introducer and that business model had therefore been discoverable if Options had carried out checks on that firm in 2011.